mlmaster1995/twitter-with-kafka-stream/README.md

 ![tweet-stream-kafka](https://user-images.githubusercontent.com/55723894/112486281-1ee39c80-8d52-11eb-80ce-c51c2b9ad798.jpeg)

 #### Pipeline Layers:
 * Data source Layer: the tweet data is extracted via the Twitter stream API with the specific configs for the language and keywords tracking.
 The default language is ```english``` and default keywords are ```5G,IoB,DevSecOps, Intelligent Process Automation,Tactile Virtual Reality,Big Data Analytics,CyberSecurity, Artificial Intelligence```.

 * Batch Layer: the kafka cluster redirects messages based on the topics into Kafka Connect for HDFS storage and Kafka Stream for the stateful processing.
 The HDFS stores the original data with avro format which could be fetched via Spark SQL or Spark Structured API for batch process in the serving layer.

 * Speed Layer: the stateful process is using a hopping window with custom-defined window size, default at 2min to aggregate the messages with related keywords into a ```related topic count``` which could reflect the popularity of the trending technology in the tweet.
 The processed data is saved into Cassandra database which could be extracted and processed in the servering layer.

 * Serving Layer: Not included in this project repo.

 #### Pipeline Use:
-**NOTE**: to compile and generate jars of pipeline component, go to the app folder run ```mvn clean install``` for the compile and jar generation.
+**NOTE**: to compile and generate jars, run ```mvn clean install``` in the app folder.

-* Set up the pipeline properties in the file ```tweet-message-trending-pipeline.properties``` and this file includes all props needed by the pipeline such as kafka topics, twitter developer API credentials...
+* Set up the pipeline properties in the file ```tweet-message-trending-pipeline.properties```.

-* Run the bash script ```start-tweet-to-kafka-producer.sh``` to start tweet streaming into the kafka producer, and the producer console will show the message published status asynchronously.
+* Run the bash script ```start-tweet-to-kafka-producer.sh``` to start tweet streaming into the kafka producer.
-   This process writes data into two producers.
 If the kafka connect is configured properly, the avro files will be automatically saved in HDFS within the path as ```/topics/streamToHdfs/...```.
-   The kafka connect is tested in the VM with the standalone config, and the config sample files & drivers are explained in ```simpleKafkaConnectConfig``` folder.

 * Run the bash script ```kafka-stream-processing.sh``` to start the kafka streaming process.

 * Run the bash script ```kafka-stream-to-cassandra.sh``` to write the processed stream into Cassandra database.
-The consumer console will show the processed messages but it's a minor different from the data saved in Cassandra.

 ### Project Content